Two dimensional wave--Klein-Gordon equations with semilinear nonlinearities: Introduction

+Finally we turn to Klein-Gordon equations $- \Box v + v= F_v$ for $n=2$.
+Due to the faster linear decay for Klein-Gordon fields, there are several classical works proving global existence for many $F_v$ (e.g. \cite{ST93, OTT2, Hormander, DFX04}).
+Blow-up is more difficult to arrange for however, and we note the first work to do is \cite{KT} for a below-critical nonlinearity.

-The study of coupled wave--Klein-Gordon systems of equations is currently the subject of much research.
-In terms of the vector-field method, coupled wave--Klein-Gordon equations present new difficulties due to the fact that the scaling vector field $t\del_t + x^a\del_a$ does not commute with the Klein-Gordon operator.
-In two spatial dimensions, numerous difficulties also arise due to the fact that linear wave and Klein-Gordon fields decay very slowly in such low dimensions, and that Klein-Gordon fields do not enjoy the improved `peeling' decay estimates that hold for the wave equation.
+\paragraph{Coupled Wave--Klein-Gordon Equations.} In terms of the vector-field method, coupled wave--Klein-Gordon equations present new difficulties due to the fact that the scaling vector field $t\del_t + x^a\del_a$ does not commute with the Klein-Gordon operator.
+In two spatial dimensions, numerous difficulties also arise due to the fact that linear wave and Klein-Gordon fields decay very slowly in such low dimensions, and that Klein-Gordon fields do not enjoy the improved null-direction decay estimates that hold for the wave equation.